BaslaelWorkineh/MeTTa_vscode_extension/README.md

 # Metta Language Support

-This extension provides syntax highlighting, formatting, and file icon(only for MeTTa not for others though) for the Metta programming language.
+This extension provides syntax formatting, highlighting, linting, hovering, snippet, folding and file icon only for the Metta programming language.

 ## Features

+- Document formatting for Metta files
 - Syntax highlighting for Metta language
+- Hovering for more detail on keys
-- Document formatting for Metta files
+- Linting for Error handling
+- Snippets to give you starter
+- Folding to make you code cleaner
 - Custom file icon for `.metta` files (I only added 1 icon for MeTTa.
 I will add others later if necessary)
+- More Features will be added

 ## Installation